jon-jacky/Piety/piety/aiotimers.md

 The *starttimer* command starts a timer running in an existing window.
 The first argument is the basename of the buffer to write the messages in.
-The next two arguments are the number of messsages to print before exiting, and the delay between messages:
+The next two arguments are the number of messages to print before exiting, and the delay between messages:

 Move the cursor to the *a.txt* window created by *onetimer* or